medyagh/bash_timer/README.md

 # Bash_timer
-Set a timer in terminal quickly, and get a _In Your Face Pop up_ notification that "Your time is up".
+Set a timer in terminal quickly, and be yelled at automaticly when your time is up. with a very un-pleasant popup.

 The idea for the popup is intentionally meant to be un-pleasant, to get things done before unpleasent pop up.